radcamp/radcamp.github.io/index.md

 ## How to Apply

-**Applications close on Friday, 6th November 2015 at 6pm UK time.**
+**Applications close on Wedneday, 11th November 2015 at 6pm UK time.**

 If you are successful you will sent a link to make payment online via credit card.

 Please refer to the <a href="PorecampApplicationForm.docx">application form</a>.

 Send completed application forms to Jennie Law, <a href="mailto:courses@microbesng.uk">courses@microbesng.uk</a>
-PORECAMP APPLICATION